datamade/how-to/ci/github-actions.md

       run: docker-compose -f docker-compose.yml -f tests/docker-compose.yml run --rm app
 ```

+Due to the `on` block, this workflow will run the `test` job on all commits to `master` and all commits to pull requests that have been opened against `master`.

 Commit this file to your feature branch and open up a pull request.
 You should be able to confirm that your workflow runs the tests for your pull request.

 ### Examples